idevelop/predator-vision/README.md

 Predator Vision
 ===============

-Predator Vision uses the HTML5 getUserMedia API and WebGL to transform a video stream from your webcam into an real-time movement-triggered heatmap representation.
+Predator Vision uses the HTML5 getUserMedia API and WebGL to transform a video stream from your webcam into a real-time movement-triggered heatmap representation.

 [See it in action](http://idevelop.github.com/predator-vision).